kuokai0429/MixSTE_modified/README.md

 ## 模型預測 Run Inference

+To inferences on a 81-frames pretrained model on input videos:
-Input video length (frames) should be greater than receptive field (81, 243..).
+- Note that input video length (frames) should be greater than receptive field (81, 243..).

 ```bash
 cd inference